-Strategy: Create Standard Informational Packets for Potential and Admitted Students Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Kelly Allee & Lisa Shumard-Shelton

-Description: We would like to create consistent, uniform packets for students who come to campus for a visit or request more information from the website.
+Strategy: Create Standard Informational Packets for Potential and Admittee d Students Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Kelly Allee & Lisa Shumard-Shelton Description: We would like to create consistent, uniform packets for students who come to campus for a visit or request more information from the website.
 In addition, we would like to expand our communication response to students who are admitted to the college by moving from a single acceptance letter to an admissions packet that consists of a colorful envelope, the acceptance letter, a nice "what to do next" piece and a small gift such as a pennant or window cling with the new mascot.

-Strategy: Formalize Curriculum and Assessment Unit Objective: A .1: Improve the experience of students through quality teaching and learning Requestor: Tina Moore

-Description: Career Services works diligently to collaborate with faculty across the college and develop specific, specialized curriculum to meet the needs of students and graduates in multiple industries.
-This strategy is designed to formalize the curriculum through documented learning outcomes and processes and formalize the assessment process to ensure the desired outcomes are being met.
+Strategy: Formalize Curriculum and Assessment Unit Objective: A .1: Improve the experience of students through quality teaching and learning Requestor: Tina Moore and develop specifi in multiple industrie documented learnir Services works diligently to collaborate with faculty across the college c, specialized curriculum to meet the needs of students and graduates is.
+This strategy is designed to formalize the curriculum through ng outcomes and processes and formalize the assessment process to putcomes are being met.

-Strategy: Dental Hygiene Enrichment Labs

-Unit Objective: A.1: Improve the experience of students through quality teaching and

-learning

-Requestor: Debborah Thomason

-Description: Provide additional, faculty supported, learning opportunities for Dental Hygiene students outside of the classroom.
+Strategy: Dental Hygiene Enrichment Labs Unit Objective: A.1: Improve the experience of students through quality teaching and learning Requestor: Debborah Thomason Description: Provide additional, faculty supported, learning opportunities for Dental Hygiene students outside of the classroom.
 Students needing one on one assistance/remediation will be offered access to additional skill development/learning opportunities from part time faculty.
 2-3 hours per week will be scheduled as open labs.